apsdehal/Configry/README.md

 ### Localstorage clearing
 Since Configry stores the persistent config information in localstorage, you cannot clear localstorage using localStorage.clear any more.
 Instead use `config.clearLS()` function to clear the localStorage.
 It will clear localstorage, and write the persistent config keys back into localStorage.

+## Tests

+Run `grunt default` command to run tests on karma using phantomjs and jasmine.
+This task will also run the browserify task.
+For specific only test task run `grunt karma:unit`

 #Licence